19 Sep 2024

 Is Critical Illness Cover worth it?

 If you take out Life Insurance or Decreasing Life Insurance, you can choose to add Critical Illness Cover for an extra cost.
-Depending on your circumstances, that cost could be quite significant.
-But what exactly is the benefit of critical illness cover?
+Depending on the cover you choose, that cost could be quite significant.
+But what exactly is the benefit of critical illness cover and is it worth it?
 While no two applicants are the same, this article outlines some of the potential advantages and disadvantages of critical illness insurance.

 Image showing a father playing with 2 young children